 What better opinion then can we have, of all those of the same stamp in the Popish legends, which they have plainly built on this foundation, and copied from this very original?
 Not content with barely copying, they seldom fail to improve the old story, with some additional forgery and invention of their own.-Thus, in the present case, instead of two persons on white horses, they take care to introduce three; and not only on white horses, but at the head of white armies; as in an old history of the holy wars, written by a pretended eyewitness, and published by Mabillon, it is solemnly affirmed of St. George, Demetrius, and Theodorus.
 Bell.
 Sac.
-Hist. in Mabill.
+Hist in Mabill.
 Iter.
 Ital.
-T. 1, Par.
+T. I. Par.
 2. p.
-148, 155.
+143, 155.
 They show us too in several parts of Italy, the marks of hands and feet on rocks and stones, said to have been effected miraculously by the apparition of some saint or angel on the spot: just as the impression of Hercules' feet was shown of old on a stone in Scythia, Herodot.
 I. 4. p.
-251. exactly resembling the footsteps of a man.
-And they have also many churches and public monuments erected, in testimony of such miracles; of saints and angels fighting visibly for them in their battles, which though always as ridiculous as that above-mentioned, are not yet supported by half so good evidence of their reality.
-There is an altar of marble in St. Peter's, one of the greatest pieces of modern sculpture, representing in figures as large as the life, the story of Attila king of the Hunns, who in full march their own.-Thus, in the present case, instead of two persons on white horses, as large as the life, the story of Attila king of the Hunns, who in full march towards Rome with a victorious army, in order to pillage it, was frighted and driven back by the apparition of an angel, in time of Pope Leo I.
+251. exactly res-abling the footsteps of a man.
+And they have also many churches and vabile monuments erected, in testimony of such miracles; Of saints and angels fighting visibly for them in their battles, which though always as ridiculous as that above-mentioned, are not yet supported by hal three cubits long, which fell from heaven.